 devices they use

-📊 Event data - Event data is activity-based information about your customers.
+Event data is activity-based information about your customers.
 Events tell a story about how your users interact and engage with your brand, giving you a greater understanding of their changing interests and preferences over time.

-📊 Data feed - A data feed is a way of sending structured and up-to-date information from one source to another.
+A data feed is a way of sending structured and up-to-date information from one source to another.
 It's a form of data exchange that imports external data into your messaging templates.

 This data will be the foundational pillar for making rational and intelligent decisions about which content will serve them and the action you ask them to take.

-Segmentation is the next step of the ladder which leads to personalization.
-It helps you shift from - telling your whole audience that Hey!
+Segmentation is the next step on the ladder, which leads to personalization.
+It helps you shift from - telling your whole email list, Hey!
 We launched a new product 🎉to tell those interested and need to hear about the launch.